 The majority of the time, these accounts are being used to scam people out of money.
 Which unfortunately has happened.
 There were reports in the news about people being scammed out of thousands of dollars by people claiming to be a celebrity.
 Despite social media having verified accounts to let you know that the person is in fact the celebrity, some people don’t quite understand this.
 They think they’re talking to a celebrity and end up getting scammed.
 I’ve dealt with posers like these almost 20 years ago.
 While I never dealt with this type of situation, I was bullied by a poser for four years on and off.
 I’ve seen others convinced they were in fact speaking to a BSB and/or got scammed by them.

 The following is how to identify that an account belongs to a BSB.
 This information was originally on the Kaos Online Facebook page, but since Facebook has removed the notes feature it could no longer be edited.
+Should there be any new changes/updates to the various social media platforms this post will be updated to keep everyone informed of the latest news.

-Post updated on August 2, 2024.
+Post updated on January 24, 2025.

 VERIFIED ACCOUNTS

-All social media websites/apps such as Facebook, Instagram, TikTok, Twitter, and others verify celebrity accounts.
+All social media websites/apps such as Facebook, Instagram, TikTok, X (Twitter), and others verify celebrity accounts.
 Verified accounts let you know that the account is official and belongs to a celebrity.
 How do you know it’s them?
 An account belonging to the Boys will have a blue check mark by their name.
 It’s the first thing you should look for when an account messages or follows you and claims they are Nick, Brian, Howie, AJ, or Kevin.
 This confirms whether or not the account is real.

 Update: As of April 20, 2023 Twitter (now known as X) has removed the verified check mark to legacy accounts.
 These accounts were previously verified and confirmed to belong to the celebrity or any public figure.
 Now unless you pay for their premium subscription you will no longer have the blue check mark.
 Currently Nick and the Backstreet Boys official group account are the only ones with the blue check mark.
 AJ, Brian, Howie and Kevin don’t have this, but we have their official accounts listed below.